reverendbedford/neml2/README.md

 Building should be as easy as cloning the repository, configuring with CMake, building with `make`, and testing with `make test`.

 By default NEML2 will download the current CPU-only version of torch.
-To instead use a system torch set CMake options `-DSYSTEM_TORCH=ON -DTORCH_DIR=/path/to/your/torch`.
+To instead use a system torch set CMake options `-DLIBTORCH_DIR=/path/to/your/torch`.
 If you use the default build you will get a CPU-only version of torch and performance will suffer compared to a CUDA version.
+You can explicitly control whether the build uses this system torch with the `-DDOWNLOAD_LIBTORCH` option.

 ### NEML2 features and design philosophy